Explained: Reason behind naming 'Mughal Garden' in Rashtrapati Bhavan

 Modern history of Mughal Garden

-The presidents of India showcased the garden as symbol of self-sustainability and innovation.
+The presidents of India showcased the garden as mark of self-sustainability and innovation.

 In 1998, the Centre for Science and Environment installed a system to capture rainwater for recharging groundwater in the estate at the request of K R Narayanan.